EVERYTHING YOU WANTED TO KNOW ABOUT LOG MANAGEMENT BUT WERE AFRAID TO ASK

 None of these by themselves can tell you what is happening to your business in terms of securing the continuity of your business processes… But together, they can.

-SIEM is Security Information and Events management, which is nothing more than a management layer above your existing devices and security controls.
+SIEM stands for Security Information and Events management, which is nothing more than a management layer above your existing devices and security controls.

 In other words SIEM is a technology connects and unifies the information contained in your existing systems, allowing them to be analyzed and cross-referenced from a single interface.
 The more valid information depicting your network, systems, and behavior the SIEM has the more effective it will be in helping you make effective detections, analyses, and responses in your security operations.